top of page

 Emotional Balance, Depression and Anxiety

 REM sleep gives us a free nightly therapy session!
-It helps us to deal with our emotions and keeps our perception skills well tuned for reading the people around us.
+It helps us deal with our emotions and keeps our perception skills well-tuned for reading the people around us.
 We're better able to make rational choices appropriate to the situation.

-Conversely, lack of REM sleep prevents us from working through our emotions, and can make us hyper-reactive or hyper-emotional and reactive.
-At the same time, it compounds matters by taking away our ability to accurately perceive other people's emotions and intent.
+Conversely, lack of REM sleep prevents us from working through our emotions and can make us hyper-reactive or hyper-emotional.
+At the same time, these are compounded by losing our ability to accurately perceive other people's emotions and intent as mentioned above.
 Consider these two examples.

 This mechanism allows us to process our lives and reduce the emotional intensity of our experiences so everything feels more manageable the next day.
-Without this opportunity, we are more likely to become hyper-emotional and predisposed to depression and anxiety and emotion laden choices.
+Without this opportunity, we are more likely to become hyper-emotional and predisposed to depression, anxiety and emotion-laden choices.

 #2.
 Emotional Responses

-Once again, we see a loss of connections between our rational brain area and our more emotional, primitive brain areas which reduces impulse control.
-It's no wonder a loss of REM sleep will make it more difficult to keep emotion-laden reactions in check.
+Once again, we see a loss of impulse control due to a loss of connections between our rational brain area and our more emotional, primitive brain areas.

 Final Word

-These functions are the reason I made sleep my first priority.
-I believe it is the foundation for wellbeing and for building new habits for health, vitality and resilience.
-How can anyone follow recommendations for eating, movement, being social or managing stress if they have no energy, their rational brain's impulse control function is degrading, and they're struggling for emotional balance or fighting depression and anxiety made worse through poor sleep?
+These functions are the reason I made sleep my #1 priority.
+How can anyone follow through on their best intentions for anything - eating, exercise, being social, or de-stressing - if their rational brain's impulse control is compromised and they're struggling for emotional balance, fighting depression, or dealing with anxiety made worse through poor sleep and dysregulated perceptions of threat?

 Wishing you all the best,